ArianAminoleslami/OHDP-Q/Instructions.md

 **How to run the EHR's data harmonization app using an existing variable details sheet**

 1. Run the app, choose large pipe-delimited CSV's, Multiple, and .sqlite (as shown in the picture).
-2. item Add the path to the folder where your original file/files are located.
+2. Add the path to the folder where your original file/files are located.
-3. item Add a path to a desired .sqlite database (you don't need to create the database, the app does that automatically and you only need to put .sqlite extension at the end of the path.)
+3. Add a path to a desired .sqlite database (you don't need to create the database, the app does that automatically and you only need to put .sqlite extension at the end of the path.)

 ![1](https://github.com/ArianAminoleslami/OHDP-Q/assets/137816738/05553d72-bd3b-4502-a678-44fa05dfadbc)